Puduḫepa: Reign

+Hattusili III was physically weak and frequently ill, and during the early years of his reign, he encountered numerous setbacks.
+In foreign affairs, many great powers did not recognize him as a sovereign ruler; domestically, the former Hittite king Urhi‑Teshub was still at large.
+Although Hattusili III denigrated Urhi‑Teshub as a bastard, and the distinction in succession rights between the chief wife’s sons and the concubines’ sons was as sharply defined as that between a son and a son‑in‑law, in the absence of a chief wife’s son, the succession rights of a concubine’s son were entirely legitimate.
+Hattusili III’s claims, therefore, represent a serious distortion of the facts.

-Puduḫepa had an important role in the Hittite court and international diplomacy of the period.
-She would appear constantly by the side of her spouse as he made his rulings and decisions.
+Therefore, Puduḫepa’s assistance was crucial for Hattusili, and she played an important role in both the Hittite court and international diplomacy of the period.
+From the early years of their marriage, she seems to have been involved in judicial affairs.
+This is evidenced by a long-standing legal case in which she was jointly involved with her husband, concerning Hattusili III’s relative, Arma‑Tarhunda.
+After becoming queen, she would appear constantly by the side of her husband as he made his rulings and decisions.
 It appears, however, that she was portrayed reigning hand in hand with her spouse rather than subservient to the king.
 Puduḫepa had the use of her own seal, controlled the domestic arrangements of the royal palaces, and judged court cases.
 Blending religion and politics, she reorganized the vast pantheon of Hittite deities.